-Here is a list of the University-wide Student Learning Outcomes.
-These are the University-wide learning goals that students should be striving to meet throughout the three Tiers of Gen Ed.
-These are also the skills that are assessed on end-of-semester signature assignments.
+Students strive to achieve the University-wide Student Learning Outcomes throughout the three Tiers of Gen Ed.
+These skills are assessed on end-of-semester signature assignments in Gen Ed courses.

-The University-wide Student Learning Outcomes Organized by Tier are adapted from the Gen Ed University-wide Learning Goals Rubrics, which are based on the AAC&U VALUE Rubrics and used to score end-of-semester student work on signature assignments for program assessment purposes.
+The University-wide Student Learning Outcomes Organized by Tier are adapted from the Gen Ed University-wide Learning Goals Rubrics, based on the AAC&U VALUE Rubrics, which are used to score end-of-semester signature assignments for program assessment.